PEM-Humboldt/regi0/docs/cli/geo.rst

 - :code:`--skip-urban`: Skip the identification of records that fall inside urban limits.

-- :code:`--skip-urban`: Skip the identification of duplicate records.
+- :code:`--skip-duplicates`: Skip the identification of duplicate records.

 - :code:`-r/--remove`: Remove records with any flag.
 For example, if a record had an incorrect country or was identified as a duplicate, it will be removed in the output.